Help our native wildlife to thrive by stopping the spread of invasive non-native plants!

 Keep your plants in your garden - don't plant them, or allow them to grow, in the wild.

-A group of nine water companies are contributing to a project to improve aquatic biosecurity, including funding for Be Plant Wise.
+Since 2017 a group of water companies have been contributing to a project to improve aquatic biosecurity, including funding the Be Plant Wise campaign since it was relaunched in 2020.
 Find out more about the Aquatic Biosecurity Partnership.